 There’s a unique feature to DirectScale that provides a rich, curated experience for your Associates, and that is Multi-Faceted Configuration (MFC).
 MFC is a set of parameters that allow you to control who can see, or has access to, specific page elements in an Associate’s Web Office site.
 Elements like a banner, navigation link, or widget.

-For example, You can configure a banner to show only on Memorial Day to users of a certain status, living in the US, who only speak Spanish.
+For example, You can set up a banner to show only on Memorial Day to users of a certain status, living in the US, who speak Spanish.
 Or, you can create a custom page that only shows to users of a certain rank.
-Using MFC gives you control over your content.
+Additionally, you can apply logic to target specific data points.
+MFC gives you control over your content.

-Countries - Visible to all countries or only to selected countries.
+Countries - Visible to Associates located in all countries or only to selected countries.

-Languages - Visible to all languages or only to selected languages.
+Languages - Visible to Associates for all languages or only to selected languages.

-User Types - Visible to all users or only to users of certain types.
+User Types - Visible to Associates for all Associate Types or only to selected Types.

 - Start Date - Set the date, time, and time zone.
 Click the ADD START DATE button to reveal the options.

 - End Date - Set the date, time, and time zone.
 Click the ADD END DATE button to reveal the options.

 You can set both a start date and end date, a start date with no end date, and an end date with no start date (visible once published and expires on the end date), giving you flexibility with timed promotional items and elements.
 Examples could include event registration, limited-time products, or sales.

 Custom Configuration - Using DirectScale’s custom query language, you can show or hide elements based on specific Associate data.